-- 15. Defendants are individuals and business entities of unknown makeup who own and/or operate one or more of the e-commerce stores under at least the Seller Aliases identified on Schedule A and/or other seller aliases not yet known to Plaintiff.
+15. Defendants are individuals and business entities of unknown makeup who own and/or operate one or more of the e-commerce stores under at least the Seller Aliases identified on Schedule A and/or other seller aliases not yet known to Plaintiff.
 On information and belief, Defendants reside and/or operate in the People's Republic of China or other foreign jurisdictions, or redistribute products from the same or similar sources in those locations.
-Defendants have the capacity to be sued pursuant to Federal Rule of Civil Procedure 17(b). - or more e-commerce stores under the Seller Aliases listed in Schedule A attached hereto.
+Defendants have the capacity to be sued pursuant to Federal Rule of Civil Procedure 17(b).

+16. On information and belief, Defendants, either individually or jointly, operate one or more e-commerce stores under the Seller Aliases listed in Schedule A attached hereto.
 Tactics used by Defendants to conceal their identities and the full scope of their operations make it virtually impossible for Plaintiff to learn Defendants' true identities and the exact interworking of their counterfeit network.
 If Defendants provide additional credible information regarding their identities, Plaintiff will take appropriate steps to amend the Complaint.